These quinoa stuffed mushrooms will remind you of Italian stuffed shells, but with a few ingredient swaps. They're vegetarian, vegan and gluten-free!

 So that's what we have today.
 Stuffed shells without ANY of the usual suspects…including the shells.
 Instead, it's quinoa stuffed mushrooms filled with a dreamy cashew + spinach ricotta, covered in a thick red sauce.
 Reminiscent of a childhood favorite, but reimagined.

-Now I'm not going to sugar-coat anything and tell you that these stuffed mushrooms aren't high in calories, because they kind of are.
-Anything with a nut-base is going to be on the higher end when it comes to calories (and fat for that matter).
+Now I'm not going to pretend these stuffed mushrooms are light fare, because they’re definitely rich.
+Anything with a nut base tends to be on the indulgent side when it comes to flavor and texture.

-Once I had my filling made, I was contemplating regular old shells, but decided on mushrooms because a) I thought they would provide a flavor base, b) I knew they would soak up the flavors of the cheese way more and c) we just didn't need all those extra calories from the pasta.
-This meal was already going to be satisfying, we mind as well get the most bang for our buck and add as many veggies in there as possible!
+Once I had my filling made, I was contemplating regular old shells, but decided on mushrooms because a) I thought they would provide a flavor base, and b) I knew they would soak up the flavors of the cheese way more.
+This meal was already going to be delicious, we mind as well give our tastebuds the most bang for our buck and add as many veggies in there as possible!

 Your turn…

-What's your go-to comfort food that you would like to see be remade in a healthy way?
+What's your go-to comfort food that you would like to see be remade?
 This is the kind of recipe that I have the most fun with and so I'm always looking for new ideas!
 And if you end up making this recipe (or any of the others on this site), don't forget to use #simplyquinoa when you upload a picture.
 I love to see your creations!

 xo Alyssa